MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 This will switch the view to raw .json.
 Add the following property: “addressSanitizerEnabled”: true

-Here is an image of CMakeSettings.json **after** the change:
+The following image is of CMakeSettings.json **after** the change:

 ![cmake-jason](.\media\asan-cmake-jason.PNG)

-Save this Jason file with `ctrl-s` and then `hit F5` to recompile and run under the debugger.
+Save this JSON file with `ctrl-s` then `hit F5`to recompile and run under the debugger.

 The following screen shot captures the error from the CMake build.